shinubo28always/AniReal-Redirecting/README.md

 # 🔗 AniReal - Smart Link Redirector

-This is a simple, clean, and stylish redirect landing page designed to handle Telegram bot links, YouTube videos, Instagram reels, TikTok shorts, or any public link.
+This is a simple, clean, and stylish redirect landing page designed to handle Telegram Public Channel links, YouTube videos/Channel, Instagram reels/Profile, TikTok shorts/Profile, or any public link.

 ---